TawiKenya/BabbleSMS/README.md

 ----------
 VERSIONING
 ----------
-The project uses git via BitBucket.
+The project uses git via Github.
 The project repository can be viewed here: https://bitbucket.org/mwakahe2/bankaccount

 ## Contributing